 Performance Degradation

-Globally, 31.5% of internet users use ad blockers at least sometimes when online as of Q1 2024, indicating widespread frustration with intrusive advertising practices.
+Worldwide approximately 31.5% of internet users employ ad blockers at least sometimes when they are online as of the first quarter of the year 2024, which show the level of dissatisfaction with intrusive advertising methods to a large extent.

 Navigation and Usability Problems